 Hello Greg.
-The power of the Kanohi Mohtrek allows you to summon versions of yourself, which, when are also sent back.
+The power of the Kanohi Mohtrek allows you to summon versions of yourself, which, can supposedly be used to alter the timeline by inscribing messages, or if the past-self dies.
 Is this real time travel, or is it possibly some kind of dimensional travel?

 I’m wondering this myself, for the fact that Greg seems to always have been adamant that there is no way to do time travel in the BIONICLE universe.

 To help revive a dead thread, I always thought that the Olmak offered some form of time travel (think Endgame) if you travel to an alternate timeline, or to a world that has the same events as another, only that they happened before or later, or “traveling back/forward in time”.
 However, according to BIONICLEsector01, “Although achieving time travel with an Olmak was impossible, users could travel to alternate dimensions where time flowed at a different rate than at home”.